 There are 38,000 WordPress plugins available and the sky is the limit when it comes to what you can do with your WordPress website.
 WordPress is even equipped to cater to the specific needs of niche industries: corporate, e-commerce, or government websites.

 WordPress Does Not Entail HTML Knowledge

-However, those who have no idea about HTML should not worry about learning it or hiring an agency to handle coding for them because WordPress pares them of the problem.
+However, those who have no idea about HTML should not worry about learning it or hiring an agency to handle coding for them because WordPress pares them from the problem.

-This is a great feature, especially that other website content management systems, such as Drupal or Joomla, require extensive technical skills to enable you to customize anything.
+This is a great feature, especially since other website content management systems, such as Drupal or Joomla, require extensive technical skills to enable you to customize anything.

 WordPress Doesn’t Cost a Fortune

 WordPress offers for free a large number of plugins as well as basic content management software.
 Some plugins and themes come at a cost, but it’s a minimum cost considering how much web development would cost if done by a professional agency.